fablab-luenen/dokuwiki-preconfigured/README.md

 - While some care is taken to keep it usable JS-lessly, some things depend on Javascript (Visual Editor, Quick Search, Page dropdown [to be changed])
 - Support for old browsers is an explicit non-goal.
 Miss me with that IE9 (I sometimes test on Safari, though).
 - Mobile/Narrow screen support is currently not great (no changes over Argon).
 It's a bit further down on the list of priorities.

+## Status

+While I think it's already a good improvement on the Dokuwiki experience, there's still a lot to do.
+The preview is probably outdated.
+Check out Issues, PRs, Discussions and Commits of the sub-projects for updates.

 ## Thanks